 For years now it’s been sprawling concept albums that, to me, hit like homogenous porridge.
 There’s also heavier emphasis on the more period, sylvan, occult aspects – which were always there but used to feel less like the main attraction and more like yet another way to evade basic biatch interviewers.
 (Though the capes that appeared more and more between 2003 and 2005 were a warning sign.)
 If you’re into that, truly, more power to you – but I don’t feel like it’s FOR me, as they say.

 On top of all that, like rainbow film on a puddle, floats a voice I also barely recognize.
-It’s as if all the dude-bro critics, whose nervous systems rejected her eccentric mezzo-soprano and who viewed her output as some copious unending menstruation, distilled all the most easy-to-parody elements of her act into a bad elixir.
+It’s as if all the dude-bro critics, whose nervous systems rejected her eccentric mezzo-soprano and who viewed her output as some copious unending menstruation, distilled all the easiest-to-parody elements of her act into a bad elixir.
 The vocal ferocity has been diluted, and no matter which way we turn, we are met with “adult contemporary.”
 Sometimes the delivery is weirdly childlike, and the words are harder than ever to discern (to the point where the enunciation seems deliberately obtuse).

 Of course, this is just a matter of personal preference.
 She’s just out there doing her thing (and has been for over 40 years).
 But such is the source of my prickly ambivalence over claiming her too readily as an influence.